dimircea/iotduino/README.md

 The tests were made by using one million (1.000.000) read/write operations.
 Run the `tests/performance_tests.js` script if you like to check the performance of your own board.
 The results may by different from board to board and also depends on the load of your CPU when the tests are executed (background processes, crons, services, applications, etc).

 The code lets room for many optimizations.
-As it is now, can be used to read the HC-SR04 ultrasonic distance sensor without visible lags.
+As it is now, can be used to
+ * read the HC-SR04 ultrasonic distance sensor without visible lags.
 The only limitation is the sensor itself and the measured distance (remember: the speed of the sound in air is approx. 343m/s, which means that one millisecond is required to measure every 34.3cm).
+Check `tests/ultrasonic_hcsr04.js` example.

-Work in progress: use the module with `DHT22` humidity and temperature sensor which requires a custom `1-Wire` communication protocol (the communication with this sensor is really time sensitive).
+ * read the `DHT22` humidity and temperature sensor.
+It requires a custom `1-Wire` communication protocol (the communication with this sensor is really time sensitive).
+Check `tests/dht22.js` example.

 Features:
 ========